Plan your Wireless AP Deployment

 Understand wireless signal strength and signal-to-noise ratios.

 For more information, see Wireless Signal Strength and Noise Levels.

 Determine the best location and placement of your WatchGuard APs.

 For more information, see Wireless Placement.

 Wireless Deployment Maps

-Use the Wireless Deployment Maps feature on the Gateway Wireless Controller to help deploy your WatchGuard AP devices, check signal strength, and resolve channel conflicts.
+Use the Wireless Deployment Maps feature on the Gateway Wireless Controller to help deploy your WatchGuard APs, check signal strength, and resolve channel conflicts.
 For more information, see View Wireless Deployment Maps.